0kage-eth/growic-codecamp/README.md

 4.  **Task 4 - Use modifiers to insert logic before or after a function call**

-    _Check if a contract is in pause state & if numbers are out of range before executing function logic_
+    _Use modifiers Check if a contract is in pause state & if numbers are out of range before executing function logic_

     - create a counter with `increment` and `decrement` functions that increase/decrese a stored value by a specific number
     - Have a state value `s_paused` - to execute any logic this state should be in `false` state